 FreeAgent will automatically save the data you've entered into the boxes as you progress down the page, so you don't have to worry about forgetting to save your data.

-If you still need to complete some of the required information on a page, you’ll see an ‘In progress’ notification.
+If you still need to complete some of the required information on a page, you’ll see an ‘In Progress’ notification at the top of each page.
 This indicates how many sections or questions still need to be completed.

-When all the required questions have been answered, and all the required sections completed, the ‘In progress’ and ‘Incomplete’ statuses will disappear.
+When all the required questions have been answered, and all the required sections completed, the 'Incomplete' statuses will disappear.